 Our school has an exciting annual program of excursions and incursions which expands our students' horizons and learning.
-Secondary students participate in camp annually and have a variety of visiting artist and performers come to the school.
+We take great pride in our inclusive nature and have developed a very strong and active learning support team to assist all students.
+Secondary students participate in a camp (biennially) and have a variety of visiting artist and performers come to the school.
 Every two years we take our upper primary students on camp.